manthanmohite7/NIKE-Sales-Data-analysis-/README.md

- Starbucks Sales Data Analysis
+Nike Sales Data Analysis

 Project Overview

-This mini project analyzes Starbucks sales data using Python, NumPy,Pandas, and Matplotlib.
+This mini project analyzes Nike sales data using Python, NumPy, Pandas,and Matplotlib.

-The project focuses on understanding sales performance, productperformance, category-wise sales, store performance, product sizepreferences, payment methods, monthly sales trends, day-wise sales,profitability, and customer ratings.
+The project focuses on understanding sales performance, productperformance, category-wise sales, regional performance, sales channels,payment methods, profitability, and sales trends.

 Objective

-The objective of this project is to analyze Starbucks sales data usingNumPy and Pandas and visualize important patterns and trends usingMatplotlib.
+The objective of this project is to analyze Nike sales data using NumPyand Pandas and visualize important patterns and comparisons usingMatplotlib.

-The analysis converts raw sales data into meaningful information throughdata cleaning, exploratory data analysis, statistical calculations, andvisualization.
+The project demonstrates how raw sales data can be analyzed to obtainmeaningful information about products, customers, sales channels,regions, and profitability.

 Technologies Used